Data Management Glossary

 Data Archiving, often referred to as Data Tiering, protects older data that is not needed for everyday operations of an organization.
 A data archiving strategy reduces primary storage and allows an organization to maintain data that may be required for regulatory or other needs.

-Data archiving is intended to protect older information that is not needed for everyday operations but may have to be accessed occasionally.
-Data archiving tools deliver the most value by reducing primary storage and the related costs, rather than acting as a data recovery tool.
-Unstructured data archive tools are in high demand because of the opportunity to drastically reduce overall storage costs since most data is now unstructured—and often residing on expensive, high-performance storage devices.
+Data archiving protects older information that is not needed for everyday operations but which users may occasionally access.
+Data archiving tools deliver the most value by reducing primary storage costs, rather than acting as a data recovery tool.
+Unstructured data archive tools are in high demand because they can drastically reduce overall storage costs; most data is unstructured and resides on expensive, high-performance storage devices.
 Archive data storage, meanwhile, is typically on a low-performance, lost-cost, high-capacity data storage medium.

 Types of Data Archiving

-Some data archiving products enable read-only access to protect data from modification, while other data tiering and archiving products allow users to make changes.
+Some data archiving products only allow read-only access to protect data from modification, while other data tiering and archiving products allow users to make changes.

-Another archival system uses offline data storage where archive data is written to tape or other removable media using data archiving software rather than being kept online.
-Data archiving on tape consumes less power than disk systems, translating to lower costs.
+• Another archival system uses offline data storage where data archiving software writes the data to tape or other removable media. using.
+Tape consumes less power than disk systems, translating to lower costs.

-With the ongoing threats from ransomware and other sophisticated cybersecurity actors, creating a secure data archiving and data tiering strategy is imperative.
-Encryption of sensitive archives, use of multi-factor authentication for access and object lock storage (such as AWS S3) are a few ways to protect archival data from modification, corruption and theft.
+New requirements for secure data archiving have resulted from more sophisticated cybersecurity and ransomware threats.
+Encryption of sensitive archives and multi-factor authentication for access and object lock storage (such as AWS S3) are a few ways to protect archival data from modification, corruption and theft.

 The data archiving process typically uses automated software, which will automatically move cold data via policies set by an administrator.
-Today, a popular approach to data archiving is to make the archive “transparent.”
-By this, archived data is not only online but is fully accessed exactly as before by users and applications, so they experience no change in behavior.
+A popular approach is to make the archive “transparent” so that users and applications can access archived data from the same location as if it had never moved.
 (See Native Access)